edwardyoon/warp-transducer/README.md

-# PyTorch binding for WarpRNNT
+# Fast parallel RNN-transducer for PyTorch

-This package provides PyTorch kernels that wrap the WarpRNNT library.
+This project supports PyTorch 1.1 and CUDA 10.0

 ## Installation